dvermaas/ComputationalMusicology/README.md

   # How representative are the tracks in your corpus for the groups you want to compare?

   I will use a variety of artists and playlists to build the corpus.
 For subgenre detection I will use playlists with songs for each subgenre.
 For artist dectection I will include a few albums of synthwave artists that are intresting and feel different, to make the comparison intresting.

+# Corpus playlist

+  I have yet to finalize the corpus, but I currently have a sample corpus of 50ish songs, which I intend to exand to 200 songs.
+[Click here](https://open.spotify.com/playlist/58spcwLelMvMpKvObWuwbN?si=df0538d83591480c) to go to the spotify playlist.